AdiuvoDotFr/Kissenium/docs/index.md

 This software is based on unittest, HTMLTestRunner, and Selenium.

-There are also many python packages used, please refer to packages.pip to learn more.
+There are also many python packages used, please refer to [requirements.txt](https://github.com/AdiuvoDotFr/Kissenium/blob/master/requirements.txt) to learn more.

-## Functionalities
+### Functionalities

 * Create and run selenium tests quickly
 * Obtain screen captures or screen videos about your tests